 By taking your gas meter readings regularly, it also allows you to be better placed to see if you could be saving money on your gas by switching energy to a cheaper supplier.

-Your gas supplier will need you to take gas meter readings because they allow your energy company to give you more accurate bills.
+Your gas supplier will need you to take gas meter readings because they allow your energy supplier to give you more accurate bills.

 If you do not supply your gas provider with your gas meter readings, then your gas bills will be based on estimates as opposed to your actual gas usage.
 This means that you run the risk of overpaying for your gas supply.